-You have a dictaphone recording — a dictated brief, an interview, clinical notes — and you need it as text.
-Here's how to do it without uploading a single second of audio: export the file from your recorder, drop it into Whisper Notes, and Parakeet V3 transcribes it entirely on your iPhone or Mac.
-No cloud, no account, no per-minute fees. $6.99 once.
+You have a dictaphone recording — a dictated brief, an interview, or clinical notes — and you need it as text.
+Export the file from your recorder, import it into Whisper Notes, and transcribe it on your iPhone or Mac with an on-device model such as Parakeet V3.
+The audio is not uploaded, and there is no account or per-minute fee.
+One App Store purchase includes iPhone/iPad and Mac App Store; the direct-download Mac DMG is sold separately and includes a 10,000-word trial.

 Who Still Uses Dictaphones — and Why It Matters